 By offering meaningful employment on Country, the ARP significantly contributes to the WA Aboriginal Empowerment Strategy 2021-2029 and the State’s Closing the Gap commitments.

-The program helps Aboriginal organisations keep Country and people healthy and creates broader community outcomes by providing funding for employment, training, planning, equipment and other cultural and social expenses according to local priorities and aspirations.
-Research has shown that ranger participation is strongly associated with positive health and wellbeing outcomes for individuals and families, and to play a role in the continuation of Culture.
+The program helps Aboriginal organisations keep Country and people healthy, and creates broader community outcomes by providing funding for employment, training, planning, equipment and other cultural and social expenses according to local priorities and aspirations.
+Research has shown that ranger participation is strongly associated with positive health and wellbeing outcomes for individuals and families and plays a role in the continuation of culture.

-The ARP is largely funded by the Department of Primary Industries and Regional Development’s Royalties for Regions.
-To date, $103 million has been allocated to the program.
+The ARP is largely funded by Royalties for Regions through the Department of Primary Industries and Regional Development (DPIRD).
+To date, $172.5 million has been allocated to the program.

 The ARP difference